Ephedrine (By injection)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have heart disease, angina, high blood pressure, diabetes, thyroid problems, or an enlarged prostate.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, diabetes, heart disease, high blood pressure, enlarged prostate, thyroid problems, or a history of stroke.

 Possible Side Effects While Using This Medicine: